-Chatbots have already proved helpful in shortlisting, screening, sourcing, interactions with potential hires.
-They can be used to locate candidates, creating offers, sorting through CVs, and acting in the company’s name in the job market.
-These activities are performed by AI, chatbots, and data as service platforms, the ones that handle data on a regular basis.
+HR bots have already proved helpful in shortlisting, screening, sourcing, and interactions with potential hires.
+They can be used to locate candidates, create offers, sort through CVs, and act in the company’s name in the job market.
+These activities are performed by AI, chatbots, and data as service platforms – the ones that handle data on a regular basis.

-How does HR Chatbots Help In Employee Onboarding
+How Do HR Chatbots Help In Employee Onboarding?

-HR Chatbot can manage interactions between an employee and a company at this stage by performing several simple tasks:
+Furthermore, an HR chatbot can manage interactions between an employee and a company at this stage by performing several simple tasks:

-- Send details about the offer, financial conditions, job description
+- Send details about the offer, financial conditions, and job description.

-- Chatbots can generate automated reply where they describe why the candidate’s profile impressed the team
+- Chatbots can generate automated replies where they describe why the candidate’s profile impressed the team.

-- Providing a FAQ about the company, career prospects, vacations, sick days, available infrastructure, etc.
+- Providing FAQs about the company, career prospects, vacations, sick days, available infrastructure, etc.

-Chatbots should be the link between the company and new employees.
 HR managers often don’t have time to answer multiple clients, and it’s easy to miss crucial details.
-By setting up a chatbot one time, companies can introduce consistent best practices into their pre-onboarding.
+So chatbots should be the link between the company and new employees.
+By setting up a chatbot for HR one time, companies can introduce consistent best practices into their pre-onboarding.

 Filling out agreements, contracts, and NDAs can be confusing.
 Often, employees can be confused about understanding which information belongs where, forget to attach a document scan or sign on the wrong spot.
 The stage of filling out documentation creates a lot of questions, and they need to be resolved quickly in order for a hire to start working.

-- Pointing out at mistakes: chatbots, equipped with machine learning and data analysis, can take a look at the filled out document and point out its issues
+- Pointing out mistakes: Chatbots, equipped with machine learning and data analysis, can take a look at the filled-out document and point out its issues.

 The main advantage of using a chatbot at this and other onboarding stages is their 24/7 availability.
-Whenever a new employee has a question about documentation, chatbots are ready to take in.
+Whenever a new employee has a question about documentation, chatbots for HR are ready to take it in.

 Provide key information

-During onboarding and first days of work, employees are often confused about their tasks, scope, responsibilities of team members, etc. Chatbots could help hires to look up any team member anytime, find out positions and scopes, get updates on tasks and team agenda.
+During the onboarding and first days of work, employees are often confused about their tasks, scope, responsibilities of team members, etc. Chatbots can help hires to look up any team member anytime, find out positions and scopes, and get updates on tasks and team agendas.

 The information provided by a chatbot can orient the employee in the workplace.
 For instance, an AI-based assistant can give the following details:

-- Connecting an employee to the rest of the team: A chatbot can update the entire team on hire’s competences and the best qualities
+- Connecting an employee to the rest of the team: A chatbot can update the entire team on a hire’s competences and their best qualities.

 - Conduct surveys: Chatbots can help evaluate the teamwork and performance in the company.

-Chatbots can indeed become an intermediary between a new hire and the team, eliminating the confusion.
+So, chatbots can indeed become an intermediary between a new hire and the team, eliminating confusion.

 Feedback processes at each step

 Both of these competencies are highly useful for busy HR managers and their teams.
 On one hand, you can decrease the number of queries to process by outsourcing the simplest ones to chatbots.
-On the other hand, you can sort them by topic, responsible entities, and schedule time for answering.
+On the other hand, you can sort them by topic and the responsible entities, and schedule time for answering.

-Chatbots could help prevent security issues that are caused by employees’ negligence.
+Additionally, chatbots could help prevent security issues that are caused by employee negligence.
 They can answer questions, provide lists of tools and best practices, compile checklists, and send data status updates.

-Many companies have practices of assigning responsible people that will oversee the onboarding of the new employee.
+Many companies have a practice of assigning responsible people who will oversee the onboarding of the new employee.
 However, this ends up not being a mentor’s main priority as they have other tasks to handle as well.

 Chatbots have the crucial advantages of being accessible 24/7.
 Even when managers can’t respond to a concern, a chatbot can be a backup option.
 This way the company leaves a great impression on the new employee regardless of workload changes.
-So, chatbots help HR teams achieve the main goal of onboarding – instructing and leaving a great first impression.
+So, chatbots help HR teams achieve the twin goals of onboarding – instructing and leaving a great first impression.